top of page

 Panellists:

-Shivali Kukreja, Head of Risk & Compliance, nib Insurance
+Shivali Kukreja, Head of Risk & Compliance, nib NZ

 Sukhjit Gill, Head of Risk, Compliance & Regulatory Affairs, Southern Cross Health Insurance